 Books by current Mershon Center affiliates and former Mershon postdocs are not eligible for submission.
 Books translated from languages other than English are eligible, provided they are the author's first book.

 The recipient is invited to visit Ohio State for the award presentation and an accompanying lecture; there is also a $2000 cash prize.
 Recipients since the award's inception in 1982 may be found here.

 How to submit

-Nominations for the Furniss Book Award are accepted each year for books copyrighted in the previous year.
-For example, to nominate books for the 2019 Furniss Book Award, each nominated book must be copyrighted in 2019 and received no later than April 30, 2020.
+Nominations for the Furniss Book Award are accepted each year for books published in the previous year.
+For the current cycle, each nominated book must be copyrighted in 2022 and received no later than April 30, 2023.